Changing the Landscape for Parliamentary Engagement in Violence Prevention: Support to Cross-Party Caucuses and Independent Oversight Bodies

 How to involve youth?

-• Engage young MPs in both the design and roll-out of efforts to support and strengthen independent commission and caucuses while maintaining the inter-generational oversight principle whereby it is both the responsibility of the younger and older MPs to engage the youth and speak to issues that are important to the youth.
+• Engage young MPs in both the design and roll-out of efforts to support and strengthen independent commissions and caucuses while maintaining the intergenerational oversight principle whereby it is the responsibility of both the younger and older MPs to engage the youth and speak to issues that are important to youth.

 5.